gentlecat/steam-locomotive/README.md

 # Steam Locomotive

-Steam Locomotive is a PHP library that you can use to easily access Steam Web API.
-It also contains some useful tools such as Steam ID converters, validators, etc.
+Steam Locomotive is a PHP wrapper for Steam Web API with useful tools such as Steam ID converters, validators, etc.

 ## Configuration
 1. Get your Steam API key from https://steamcommunity.com/dev/apikey